 The Crooked Spring Treatment Plant went online in the spring of 2007.
-Nine of the District's wells are processed through this plant, including the four new gravel-packed wells at Meadowbrook #3 pumping station that went on line in November of 2007.
-The raw water goes through an aeration tower, removing any potential volatile organic compounds, then the water goes through a greensand filtration system, removing high levels of iron and manganese, before the water enters the distribution system.
-This plant discharges its backwash water to a lagoon system, which then re-charges the aquifer.
+Nine of the District's wells are processed through this plant, including the four new gravel-packed wells at Meadowbrook #3 pumping station that went online in November of 2007.
+The raw water goes through an aeration tower, removing any potential volatile organic compounds, then the water goes through a greensand filtration system, removing high levels of iron and manganese before the water enters the distribution system.

+This plant recycles the backwash discharged water to a lagoon.
+It then re-enters the earth and becomes part of the aquifer.

 Raw water is drawn from the other eight wells in the eastern area of the District and is sent through the greensand filtration system at the Riverneck Road Treatment Plant to remove elevated levels of iron and manganese from these wells.
 In addition, the treatment plant treats the two wells on Canal Street that were out of service for many years because of poor water quality.
 The filtration process also incorporates an aeration tower to remove low levels of volatile organic compounds from the raw water.
 The backwash water generated from the treatment process is stored in an on-site 100,000-gallon underground storage facility.
-The facility has the capability of pumping all of the water to the nearby public sewer or recycling the water to the treatment plant.
+The facility has the capability of pumping all of the water to the nearby public sewer, or recycling the water to the treatment plant.